Anti-Catholicism in the United Kingdom: Northern Ireland

 The state of Northern Ireland came into existence in 1921, following the Government of Ireland Act 1920.
 Though Catholics were a majority on the island of Ireland, comprising 73.8% of the population in 1911, they were a third of the population in Northern Ireland.

 On 21 July 1920, rioting broke out in Belfast, starting in the shipyards and spreading to residential areas.
 The violence was partly in response to the IRA killing in Cork of a northern RIC police officer Gerald Smyth, and also because of competition for jobs due to the high unemployment rates.
 Protestant Loyalists marched on the Harland and Wolff shipyards in Belfast and forced over 11,000 Catholic and left-wing Protestant workers from their jobs.
 This sectarian action is often referred to as the Belfast Pogrom.
 The sectarian rioting that followed resulted in about 20 deaths in just three days.

 In 1934, Sir James Craig, the first Prime Minister of Northern Ireland, said, "Since we took up office we have tried to be absolutely fair towards all the citizens of Northern Ireland...
 They still boast of Southern Ireland being a Catholic State.
 All I boast of is that we are a Protestant Parliament and a Protestant State."

 In 1957, Harry Midgley, the Minister of Education in Northern Ireland, said, in Portadown Orange Hall, "All the minority are traitors and have always been traitors to the Government of Northern Ireland."

-The first Catholic to be appointed a minister in Northern Ireland was Dr Gerard Newe, in 1971.
+The first Catholic to be appointed a minister in Northern Ireland was Gerard Newe, in 1971.

 In 1986, at the annual conference of the Democratic Unionist Party, MP for Mid Ulster William McCrea interrupted councillor Ethel Smyth when she said she regretted the death of Sean Downes, a 24-year-old Catholic civilian who had been killed by a plastic bullet fired by the RUC during an anti-internment march in Andersontown in 1984.
 McCrea shouted, "No. No. I'll not condemn the death of John Downes [sic].
 No Fenian.
 Never.
 No".
 In Northern Ireland, Fenian is used by some as a derogatory word for Roman Catholics.